EtienneCmb/visbrain/docs/sleep.rst

     * Topoplot
 * **Hypnogram**
     * Load, edit and save
-    * Real-time computation of sleep parameters
+    * Real-time computation of sleep statistics
     * Export the hypnogram as a color or black-and-white traditional figure
 * **Semi-automatic detection and signal processing functions**
-    * Implemented methods : sleep spindles, K-complexes, slow waves, rapid eye movements, muscle twitches or peak detection (*each detection comes with additional and controllable parameters*)
+    * Implemented methods : sleep spindles, K-complexes, slow waves, rapid eye movements, muscle twitches and peak detection (*each detection comes with additional and controllable parameters*)
     * Can be performed either on single or multiple channels
     * Detections are reported on the hypnogram and inside a table
     * Signal processing tools such as de-mean, de-trend and filtering